 This beer would mature in oak barrels in the cellars of Diepensteyn Castle, which had by then been acquired by the brewery.

-In 2014 the Steenhuffel brewery site saw the installation of a microbrewery called… De Hoorn - and this is how Palm Craft Breweries has returned to its village brewery roots.
+In 2014 the Steenhuffel brewery site saw the installation of a microbrewery called… De Hoorn - and this is how Brouwerij Palm has returned to its village brewery roots.

 Top-fermented beer that re-ferments in the bottle.